CaptainCrowbar/unicorn-lib/unicorn/file.md

 ## File name functions ##

-These functions operate purely on file name strings; they do not make any contact with the actual file system, and will give the same results regardless of whether or not a file actually exists.
+These functions operate purely on file names as strings; they do not make any contact with the actual file system, and will give the same results regardless of whether or not a file actually exists.
 Where relevant, these functions are aware of the standard double slash convention for network paths <span